-When it comes to the Rochester environment, it can be hard to manage keeping your home cool without spending a lot.
+When it comes to the Rochester environment, it can be difficult to manage keeping your home cool without spending a lot.
 According to the Department of Energy, the ordinary homeowner will spend almost half their energy bill on their heating and cooling needs, around $875 a year.
-However, if you’d like to try and decrease that number, it might be time to consider scheduling air conditioner service and a consultation to talk about upgrading your home’s air conditioning system.
+However, if you’d like to try and lower that number, it may be time to consider scheduling air conditioner service and a consultation to talk about upgrading your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”